zcqsntr/retro_matrix/README.md

 cd libevdev
-./autogen.sh this will install libevdev in the default location which is hardcoded in the Makefiles, if it is anywhere else app won't compile cd .. make
+./autogen.sh this will install libevdev in the default location which is hardcoded in the Makefiles, if it is anywhere else app won't compile

+make (might not be needed)
+sudo make install
+cd ..
+make